compsocialscience/summer-institute/2023/nyu-nyc/pre_arrival.md

 ### Programming
 ### Python

 Some of the activities will require coding, and we will support Python.
 You are welcome to use other languages, but we cannot guarantee that we can support them.
-Before SICSS you should install a modern, stable-release version of [Python, Anaconda distribution](https://www.anaconda.com/products/individual) and [Jupyter Notebook](https://jupyter.org/).
-We also suggest online environment tools such as [Google Colab](https://colab.research.google.com/) to code and compile your notebooks.
+We are going to use the online environment tool, [Google Colab](https://colab.research.google.com/) to code and compile the  notebooks.
+Although we do not require it for the institute, you could install [Python, Anaconda distribution](https://www.anaconda.com/products/individual) and [Jupyter Notebook](https://jupyter.org/) to code on your local computer.

 ### Slack